plyp-us/plyp-us.github.io/_posts/2023-06-01-plan-with-reverence.md

 ---

+# Sharpen the axe

+Plan each day in order to optimize each of the other time blocks.

+When we FAIL to set our agenda, something else will.
+When we're addicted to material SHIT or someother kind of fritterware, we might as well be a junkie or crack addict.

+# Optimize means embrace the daily grind

-# How Do We Overcome Tedium?
+How Do We Overcome Tedium?

 It's a VERY SERIOUS question ... we might even say that it is a *deadly* serious question.
 There *might* not be ANY question that is more important.